 Insurance goes beyond your motorcycle policy.
 A motorcycle policy may cover your bike and the property damage from the crash.
 But does it cover the damage done to YOU in the event of an accident?

-How much money will it take to transition from a life with you to a life withoutyou?
+How much money will it take to transition from a life with you to a life without you?
 That’s what you want to aim for when you buy life insurance.
-The number, in case you’re wondering, is “a lot.”
+In case you’re wondering, the number is “a lot.”

-Sometimes motorcycle accidents are gentle.
+Sometimes, motorcycle accidents are gentle.
 Many people walk away from a crash, but a lot of people don’t.
-A simple low-side motorcycle crash with lots of run-off rarely results in injury or even property damage beyond the rider’s gear and bike.
+A simple low-side motorcycle crash with lots of run-off rarely results in injury or property damage beyond the rider’s gear and bike.

 Many motorcycle riders report knowing they’re going down before they go down.
 It pays to get as far from the bike as possible during a crash, but many riders hang on to the handlebars of their motorcycle for dear life before, during, and after a crash.
 Let go of the motorcycle’s handlebars as soon as you know you’re going to crash.

 Crashes are hectic, the very definition of chaos, and controlling your body during one is nearly impossible.
-With that said, try your level best to stay on your back and low to the ground.
+That said, try your best to stay on your back and low to the ground.
 Motorcyclists who tumble at high speeds experience much higher rates of injury than motorcyclists who skitter gently to a stop.